vandersonmota/fcreplay/README.md

 # Features
 fcreplay has several features to automate the encoding process and add aditional data to the generated videos

-## Character Detection
-OpenCV is used to analise the video and match character names from the health bars.
-This is done by matching the included character name images against the encoded video every 60 frames.
-Depending on your OBS recording settings you might need to regenerate the images.

-This can be done for any 4:3 rendered game.

-You can enable character detection by:
-1. Adding `"character_detect": true,` to the game in your `config.json` file
-1. Placing your images in: `./fcreplay/data/charnames/<gamename>`
-  * Images need to be smaller than the area being checked
-  * Images are matched against the encoded file.
-This mean you need to generate your images from a already recorded video to account for encoding artifacts
-  * You need at least 10 different images per character
-1. Editing `./fcreplay/data/character_detect.json` and adding a new game, characters and detection location (Currently a fixed Y axis, to be fixed...)

 ## Description generation
 A desctiption is generated that contains:
 1. The fightcade replay id